fmahdi-R/Gett_Clean_D_Proj/README.md

   - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Then writes a data.table file named tidy_data.txt

+This Repo also contains a CodeBook.md file describing:
+- decisions made
+- transformations, and
+- the resulting tidy data columns.